DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 #Create file site.mk in DeMiSTify folder
 cd DeMiSTify
 cp site.template site.mk
-#Edit site.mk and add your own PATHs to Quartus
+#Edit site.mk and modify with your PATHs to Quartus and the BOARDS you are porting to
 #(e.g. Q19 = /home/jordi/bin/intelFPGA_lite/17.1/quartus/bin)
 gedit site.mk
-#[checkout to somhic branch if you did it in the first part]
+#[optionally checkout to somhic or other branch if you did it in the first part]
 git checkout somhic
-#Go back to root folder and do a make with board target (deca, neptuno, uareloaded).
+#Go back to root folder and do a make with board target (deca, neptuno, uareloaded, ...).
 If not specified it will compile for all targets.
 cd ..
 make BOARD=deca
+#make BOARDS=deca\ neptuno
 ```

 * `make` will do make init, followed by make compile for all boards defined in the makefile.